Can Immigrants Buy a House in Germany? Yes — Here’s How

 Real estate agent commission: 3–7% (depending on the region)

-In total, expect 8–15% additional costs on top of the purchase price.
+In total, expect 8–15% in additional costs beyond the purchase price.

 Check your mortgage eligibility